mgoddard-pivotal/pivotal-mysql-workshop/README.md

 What follows is a set of demos / exercises which occur in random order.
 We'll restructure as needed to organize into themes, if that makes sense.

+[Here](./video_list.md) is a list of demo videos, with descriptions, illustrating some of the key points of this workshop.

 ### Demonstrate ability to identify application session
 ```
 mysql> SELECT connection_id();